MansionEscape/MansionEscape/README.md

 **1. Inventory:**

-- Clickable Icon: A visible icon on the screen that, when clicked, opens the inventory.
+- Clickable Icon: A visible icon on the UI menu that, when clicked, opens the inventory.

 - Grid View: Once opened, the inventory will display a grid view showcasing the collectable items the player has gathered.